 Juggling too many browser tabs could be why your Mac is so slow.
 This is because each tab is a separate process, consuming memory and causing performance dips.
 To speed up your Mac and prevent slowness, we suggest you minimize your tabs.

-- If any is using up a large amount of memory, close it.
+- If any are using up a large amount of memory, close them.

 While Macs are generally secure, they can be vulnerable to viruses and malware from unsafe sources, thus hindering response time and causing severe lags all from infected software.
 To boost Mac speed and security, we suggest limiting app installations to the App Store only.